santokhan/--host/README.md

 # 🧠 Bonus Tip

 You can also make it **smarter inside `vite.config.js`** by detecting if you're in a Docker environment, and setting `server.host = true` automatically.
-Let me know if you want an example of that! 🚀